elebras1/flecs-java/README.md

 ### Component System

-Components are defined as Java records with the `@FlecsComponent` annotation.
+Components are defined as Java records with the `@Component` annotation.
 An annotation processor generates the necessary memory layouts and accessor code at compile time.

 ## Building